ikke-t/podman-container-systemd/README.md

 * The user should have entries in /etc/sub[gu]id files for namespace range.
   If not, this role adds some variables there in order to get something going, but preferrably you check them.
-* I only tested the single container mode, not the pod mode with several containers.
-  Please report back how that part works! :)
 * Some control things like memory or other resource limit's won't work as user.
 * You want to increase ```systemd_TimeoutStartSec``` heavily, as we can not prefetch the images before systemd unit start.
 So systemd needs to wait